 On the shorter side

 This affordable muddler is great for imbibers of all levels.
 A non-scratch nylon head is excellent for mashing citrus, fruits, herbs, and spices, and makes it easy to crush down ice cubes.
 Durable nylon prevents the muddler from breaking or scratching glasses.
-It's also rust-proof and durable, made with BPA-free materials, and is dishwasher safe.
+It's also rust-proof and durable and is dishwasher safe.
 The nylon won't crack or leave a slight residue like wooden muddlers do.
 It even comes equipped with a classic swizzle spoon with a trident fork.

 “If I’m looking for a muddler, I’m looking for two things: length and if it has a flat or textured head,” says Catrina Franzoi of WindsorEats in Windsor, Ontario.
 “More often than not, I'm muddling inside of a cocktail shaker, so I like to use a muddler that's taller than my shaker, so I can muddle without my hand getting in the way.
 A muddler with a textured head, in my opinion, quickens the muddling process and extracts more flavor.”